sergeiudris/deathstar.lab/docs/posts/2020-10-27-idea-of-a-new-esport-game.md

 - honestly, it's pretty much a great idea, and such e-sport github-like gobal system was out there, I would be playing already
 - except for: control contorl control

-## e-sports games are about control and not about composing/buidling
+## rant: e-sports games are about control and not about composing/buidling

 - I held a guitar in my hands and even played some cords, but that's about
 - but hearing music by say John Williams, who would not have this feeling of awe and a wish to be able to compose like that?